Incentives and Efficiency in Constrained Allocation Mechanisms: Introduction

+We also consider a task allocation problem.
+A finite number of tasks need to be allocated to a set of workers.
+Workers can be assigned to multiple tasks and tasks can be assigned to multiple workers.
+The constraint is that each task must be assigned to at least one worker.
+In this case, all group strategy-proof and efficient mechanisms are what we call ``unilateral."
+When the workers top-rank an infeasible allocation, that is, an allocation where not all tasks are assigned, a single worker is required to take-on all remaining tasks.
+However, this worker can be highly dependent on the reported preferences.

-These examples illustrate a key conceptual contribution of our paper: to provide a novel framework to unify positive and negative results across these applications, tying together seemingly disparate environments and results by viewing them as different constraints on the image rather than through restrictions of preferences on the domain.
-Traditionally, positive results in specific environments are seen as escaping the impossibility of the Gibbard--Sattertwhaite Theorem by restricting preferences in the {\em domain} of the mechanism to convenient special cases, such as assuming single-peaked rankings or quasi-linear preferences.
-In our model, we can provide a different reconciliation of these positive results by interpreting these environments as relaxing constraints in the {\em image} of the mechanism: outside of the Arrovian social choice problem, all agents need not consume the same object and instead there is room for compromise to yield mechanisms beyond dictatorship.
-The ``diagonal'' constraint implicit in the social choice problem generates maximal tension between efficiency and incentives, while other constraints allow more scope for their coexistence.
-Our model explicitly exposes this tension, and our results characterize the scope for positive incentive-compatible implementation of efficient outcomes when this tension is relaxed.
-This provides a deeper understanding of why certain environments like social choice admit so few good mechanisms while other environments like house allocation admit a broad variety of good mechanisms.
+These examples illustrate a key conceptual contribution of our paper: to provide a novel framework unifying positive and negative results across these applications, tying together seemingly disparate environments by viewing them as different constraints on the image rather than through restrictions of preferences on the domain.
+Traditionally, positive results in specific environments are seen as escaping the impossibilities of Arrovian social choice by restricting preferences in the {\em domain} of the mechanism to convenient special cases, such as assuming single-peaked rankings or quasi-linear preferences.
+In contrast, our model can provide a different reconciliation of these positive results by interpreting these environments as relaxing constraints in the {\em image} of the mechanism: outside of the restrictive social choice constraint, all agents need not consume the same object and instead there is room for compromise to yield mechanisms beyond dictatorship.
+That is, our model illuminates that the ``diagonal'' constraint implicit in the social choice problem generates maximal tension between efficiency and incentives, while other constraints allow more scope for their coexistence.